-In this paper we propose an alternative and effective solution to the problem based on the {\it attention} mechanism~\cite{jetley18learn}.
-Initially proposed for natural language processing tasks~\cite{chaudhari2019attentive}, the attention and its variants have been successfully extended to computer vision tasks, including image classification~\cite{wang17residual}, semantic segmentation~\cite{huang2017,oktay2019}, image captioning~\cite{xu15show} and depth estimation~\cite{xu2018structured}.
-Inspired by these successes, we propose to include the attention mechanism in the self-supervised learning for DEM estimation.
-We show that so called attention gates can be integrated in the baseline architecture and trained from scratch to automatically learn to focus on corrupted regions without additional supervision.
+In this paper, we propose an alternative and effective solution to the problem-based on the {\it attention} mechanism~\cite{jetley18learn}.
+Initially proposed for natural language processing tasks~\cite{chaudhari2019attentive}, the attention and its variants have been successfully extended to computer vision tasks, including image classification~\cite{wang17residual}, semantic segmentation~\cite{huang2017,oktay2019}, image captioning ~\cite{xu15show}, and depth estimation ~\cite{xu2018structured}.
+Inspired by these successes, we propose to include the attention mechanism in self-supervised learning for DEM estimation.
+We show that so-called attention gates can be integrated into the baseline architecture and trained from scratch to automatically learn to focus on corrupted regions without additional supervision.

 The attention gates do not require a large number of model parameters and introduce a minimal computational overhead.
 In return, the proposed mechanism improves model sensitivity and accuracy for dense depth and ego-motion estimation.